dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# DSP XML file format for importing data
+# **DSP XML file format for importing data**

-With dsp-tools data can be imported into a DSP repository (on a DSP server) from an XML file.
+With dsp-tools, data can be imported into a DSP repository (on a DSP server) from an XML file.
 The import file is a standard XML file as described on this page.
-After a successful upload of the data, an output file is written (called `id2iri_mapping_[timstamp].json`) with the mapping of internal IDs used inside the XML and their corresponding IRIs which uniquely identify them inside DSP.
+After a successful upload of the data, an output file is written (called `id2iri_mapping_[timstamp].json`) with the mapping from the internal IDs used inside the XML to their corresponding IRIs which uniquely identify them inside DSP.
 This file should be kept if data is later added with the `--incremental` [option](#incremental-xml-upload).

 The import file must start with the standard XML header: